tbraun96/final/README.md

 We feature a 3D LiDAR point cloud (Light Detection and Ranging) overlaid onto a terrain map with a toolbar for manipulating the visualization.
 Several geovisualization tools communicate the stand features:

-> Unmanned Aerial System video footage of the stand familiarizes the user with the environment
+> Unmanned Aerial System video footage of the stand familiarizes the user with the environment</br>
-> A 3D LiDAR cloud enables 360-degree stand visualization, quantification and immersion
+> A 3D LiDAR cloud enables 360-degree stand visualization, quantification and immersion</br>
-> A topographic terrain model orients the stand in context with Willamette Valley geography
+> A topographic terrain model orients the stand in context with Willamette Valley geography</br>

 This geovisualization serves both science communication and quantitative purposes.
 We designed the project template as an adaptable tool for future forest stand visualization.